SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

 \subsection{Running Time}

-We show the running time efficiency of SS-shapelets by comparing it with U-shapelets, regarding varying dataset sizes on four datasets.
-SS-shapelets and U-shapelets are run 10 times to obtain the average running time, with $k=3$, $\hat{l}=0.1l$.
+We show the running time efficiency of SE-shapelets by comparing it with U-shapelets, regarding varying dataset sizes on four datasets.
+SE-shapelets and U-shapelets are run 10 times to obtain the average running time, with $k=3$, $\hat{l}=0.1l$.
 The results are shown in Fig. \ref{fig:runt}.

-The results show that SS-shapelets is more scalable than U-shapelets on all four datasets.
-Specifically, the running time of SS-shapelets increases much slower than that of U-shapelets with larger dataset sizes, because SS-shapelets can avoid a large number of uninformative shapelet candidates.
+The results show that SE-shapelets is more scalable than U-shapelets on all four datasets.
+Specifically, the running time of SE-shapelets increases much slower than that of U-shapelets with larger dataset sizes, because SE-shapelets can avoid a large number of uninformative shapelet candidates.
 Although the complexity of $FindChain$ is quadratic to time series length, $FindChain$ is only called for a small amount of labeled/pseudo-labeled time series and therefore does not increase running time in a quadratic manner.
 In real-life applications, it is rather convenient to implement multi-thread processes to call $FindChain$ in parallel for further acceleration.
-For the Spectral clustering used in SS-shapelets, there are many scalable versions \cite{spectral1,spectral2} and we use an efficient implementation from sklearn\footnote{https://scikit-learn.org/stable/}.
+For the Spectral clustering used in SE-shapelets, there are many scalable versions \citep{spectral1,spectral2} and we use an efficient implementation from sklearn\footnote{https://scikit-learn.org/stable/}.